Timing performance simulation for 3D 4H-SiC detector: Introduction

+The 4H silicon carbide (4H-SiC) has a high atomic displacement threshold energy, which can decrease the defects generated by irradiation, and~4H-SiC is then potentially thought of as radiation-resistant material~\cite{sic-high-radiation}.
+The~high thermal conductivity of 4H-SiC can easily control the temperature by being next to or in contact with the electronics.
+The~saturated electron velocity of 4H-SiC at 300~K is 2~$\times$~10$^7$~cm$\cdot$s$^{-1}$, close to twice as much as silicon~\cite{New-mat-SiC}.
+This will reduce the drift time, reduce the carrier trapping effect, and~enhance time response sensitivity, which improves the radiation hardness and the timing performance of detector.
+The 4H-SiC with a large bandgap energy has a low leakage current even under a high electric field, which is necessary for low-noise operation~\cite{sic-high-radiation,low-current}.
+The 3D 4H-SiC further reduces the drift time, improves the signal-to-noise ratio, and~enhances the radiation resistance and timing performance of the~detector.

+Before irradiation, the~current time resolution of the 3D silicon detector is about 75~ps~\cite{time-resolution}, and the~3D-trench silicon is about 27~ps~\cite{laudau-time}.
+The~3D 4H-SiC detectors are expected to have a similar time resolution around 25~ps before irradiation and a better time resolution after harsh irradiation comparing with the 3D silicon detector.
+The 3D 4H-SiC detector is one of the most promising device types to be a radiation-resistant high-precision time resolution detector that operates at room~temperature.

-Two main existing software could predict the time resolution of semiconductor detectors - KDetSim \cite{KDetSim} and Weightfield2 \cite{wf2-CA}.
+Two main existing software programs could predict the time resolution of semiconductor detectors---KDetSim~\cite{KDetSim} and Weightfield2~\cite{wf2-CA}.
 KDetSim can estimate the hit-position contribution to the time resolution of 3D and planar silicon detectors.
 Weightfield2 mainly simulates the time resolution of planar silicon or diamond detectors.
-There is a lack of appropriate time resolution simulation software for 3D SiC detectors.
+There is a lack of appropriate time-resolution-simulation software for 3D 4H-SiC~detectors.

-To estimate the timing performance of 3D 4H-SiC detectors, we developed a fast simulation software - RASER (RAdiation SEmiconductoR) \cite{RASER}.
-The electric field and weighting potential are calculated by FEniCS \cite{FEniCS}.
-According to the time resolution measurement $\beta$-setup \cite{beta-setup,ref-unpublish-yangtao}, we simulated the tracks of two electrons with the same energy as electrons from $^{90}Sr$ source and the deposited energy in detectors with the max step length less than 1 $\mu$m by GEANT4 \cite{GEANT4}.
-The current induced by e-h pairs moving is calculated by Shockley-Ramo's theorem \cite{SR-theorem}.
-The readout electronics used a simplified current amplifier \cite{wf2-CA}.
+To estimate the timing performance of 3D 4H-SiC detectors, we developed a fast simulation software---RASER (RAdiation SEmiconductoR)~\cite{RASER}.
+The~electric field and weighting potential are calculated by FEniCS~\cite{FEniCS}.
+According to the time-resolution measurement $\beta$-setup~\cite{beta-setup,ref-unpublish-yangtao}, we simulated the tracks of two electrons with the same energy as electrons from $^{90}Sr$ source and the deposited energy in detectors with the max step length less than 1~µm by GEANT4~\cite{GEANT4}.
+The~current induced by electron--hole (e--h) pairs moving is calculated by Shockley--Ramo's theorem~\cite{SR-theorem}.
+The~readout electronics used a simplified current amplifier~\cite{wf2-CA}.